Happy Birthday Digital Imaging

-“They (Nikon) decided to ENCRYPT the white balance data inside the NEF file for these cameras.
+“They decided to ENCRYPT the white balance data inside the raw file for these cameras.
 Previously, the white balance data was stored in non-encrypted format, and was readable to third party raw converters using simple reverse engineering of the file format.

-While any encryption system that stores the decryption key inside a PC computer program (vs. having the user type in a decryption key) is fairly easy to crack (Bibble has already broken Nikon’s encryption algorithm for the D2X), it does raise legal obstacles.
-Nikon might consider breaking the white balance encryption a violation of DMCA, and sue Adobe.”
+While any encryption system that stores the decryption key inside a PC computer program (vs. having the user type in a decryption key) is fairly easy to crack (Bibble has already broken the encryption algorithm), it does raise legal obstacles.
+The camera company might consider breaking the white balance encryption a violation of DMCA, and sue Adobe.”

 Well, the fur flew…this was an article I posted on PhotoshopNews

-Nikon responded but it didn’t really go over very well.
-I happen to know that Nikon USA was getting a lot of heat from Japan.
-At the time if you did a Google search the top topics relating to Nikon’s new camera was all about the white balance encryption.
-Somebody from Nikon (I know who) called somebody at Adobe (I know who) and said, what do we do to make this all go away.
-The answer was for Nikon to create a special White Balance Decryption mini SDK that would allow Thomas to decrypt the white balance data and fully support the new Nikon camera.
-Nikon in particular and the camera industry in general learned a valuable lesson that day.
-Don’t [email protected]#k around with Thomas Knoll!
+The company responded but it didn’t really go over very well.
+I happen to know that the American office was getting a lot of heat from Japan.
+At the time, if you did a Google search, the top topics relating to the new camera was all about the white balance encryption.
+Somebody from the company (I know who) called somebody at Adobe (I know who) and said, what do we do to make this all go away.
+The answer was for the company to create a special White Balance Decryption mini SDK that would allow Thomas to decrypt the white balance data and fully support the new camera.
+That company in particular and the camera industry in general, learned a valuable lesson that day.
+Don’t f@#k around with Thomas Knoll!

 We still have the Tower of Babble where new cameras spawn new proprietary raw file formats but the camera companies have learned some valuable lessons from Thomas and Adobe; don’t encrypt data if you want camera support, get cameras to Adobe ASAP so Camera Raw and Lightroom can support the new cameras and try to use best practices when creating raw file formats.
 Even if most camera companies don’t use DNG, they have learned how best to store common and proprietary metadata in the file.
 In fact I happen to know for a fact most recent cameras that capture raw file formats could be converted to offer DNG as an option which likely won’t happen.
 The irony in the Tower of Babble scenario is that it makes the long term preservation and conservation of digital files more risky for future support.
 The US Library of Congress is seriously concerned about the long-term viability and preservation of digital objects of all types including text files, sound and video files and of course digital photography.
 If you want more info, check the Digital Preservation at the Library of Congress web site .